 Performing Arts Pathways

 Year 9 or 10 Year 11 Year 12

 Drama - Theatre Studies Units 1 & 2 Theatre Studies Units 3 & 4

 Dance - Dance Units 1 & 2 Dance Units 3 & 4

-Music Music Performance Units 1 & 2 Music Performance Units 3 & 4
+Music - Music Performance Units 1 & 2 Music Performance Units 3 & 4

-VISUAL ARTS PATHWAYS ART EXPRESS
+VISUAL ARTS PATHWAYS

+ART EXPRESS

-In this subject, students will explore a range of mediums and materials to create artworks.
-They will be involved in producing artworks based on themes from the areas of Drawing, Painting, Printmaking and Mixed Media.
-Students will also look at artists from both the past and present contexts to inform their own art making.
+In Art Express, students will create artworks to build knowledge, skills and understanding using a range of mediums and materials.
+They will be involved in producing artworks based on themes from the areas of Drawing, Painting, Printmaking, Ceramics and Mixed Media.
+Students will also look at artists from both past and present contexts to inform their own art making.